DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > TestCafe resolves relative paths against its own installation folder.

-The `typescript.options.lib` option looks for files in the compiler’s `node_modules/typescript/lib` folder.
-Include the *full* name of the library file (for example: `lib.webworker.d.ts`) to enable that library during compilation.
+The values of the `typescript.options.lib` compiler option should be identical to the names of the corresponding library files from your compiler’s `node_modules/typescript/lib` folder (for example: `lib.webworker.d.ts`).

-To list multiple parameters, separate them with semicolons.
-Enclose values that contain spaces in quotes.

 *Related configuration file property*: [compilerOptions](configuration-file.md#compileroptions).
 *Related API method*: [runner.compilerOptions](testcafe-api/runner/compileroptions.md)